 Welcome to the Department of New hampshire American Legion Auxiliary Granite Girls State web site.
-Within these pages, you will find information about the 2013 Granite Girls State program to be held at Franklin Pierce University in Rindge NH, June 23 - 29th.
+Within these pages, you will find information about the 2016 Granite Girls State program to be held at St. Anselm College in Manchester NH, June 26 - July 1st.

 Granite Girls State is a practical application of Americanism and good citizenship accomplished through nonpolitical lessons.
 These lessons inculcate in our citizens a love of America, knowledge of their government and the sense of individual obligation to their community state and nation.